ibm-cloud-docs/apps/mngapps.md

 # Checking the status of your app
 {: #manageapps}

-Your resource list in the {{site.data.keyword.Bluemix}} console provides summary information for the applications that you created.
+Your resource list in the {{site.data.keyword.cloud}} console provides summary information for the applications that you created.
 The summary information includes the name, icon, URL, runtime, running status, and service instances that are bound to the app.
 {:shortdesc}

 ## Understanding the status of your app